-- 3.4 The main changes introduced as part of this revised framework were the introduction of an Annual Assurance Statement (AAS), which needs to be submitted to the SHR by the end of October each year, and also the introduction of an Engagement Plan published by the SHR for every social landlord, which is based on information provided as part of our Annual Return on the Charter (ARC) which measures performance against the Charter indicators and outcomes. - 3.5 On the 6 August 2014, Members of the Housing and Communities Committee agreed that twice yearly reports be provided as follows: - August Committee Scottish Social Housing Charter Annual Update Report; and - November Committee Scottish Social Housing Charter Annual Benchmarking Report and Mid-Year Progress Report - (April-September).
+- 3.4 The main changes introduced as part of this revised framework were the introduction of an Annual Assurance Statement (AAS), which needs to be submitted to the SHR by the end of October each year, and also the introduction of an Engagement Plan published by the SHR for every social landlord. - 3.5 This Engagement Plan is based on information provided as part of our Annual Return on the Charter (ARC), alongside data relating to homelessness submitted to the Scottish Government, which measures performance against the Charter indicators and outcomes. - 3.6 On the 6 August 2014, Members of the Housing and Communities Committee agreed that twice yearly reports be provided as follows: - August Committee Scottish Social Housing Charter Annual Update Report; and - November Committee Scottish Social Housing Charter Annual Benchmarking Report and Mid-Year Progress Report - (April-September).